 - Understand how strength and fatigue lifetime are affected by viscoelastic dissipation (hysteresis) and temperature

-This one-day course includes lectures and classroom exercises focused on understanding viscoelasticity and its impact on strength and fatigue of rubber materials.
-Lunch and snacks are included.
+This two-day course includes lectures and classroom exercises focused on understanding viscoelasticity and its impact on strength and fatigue of rubber materials.

 - Overview of viscoelasticity and dynamic mechanical analysis (DMA)